erral/plone-kickstarter/{{cookiecutter.project_name}}/README_MAKE.md

 # Information about the Makefile

-How to use the pip, mxdev, cookiecutter-zope-instance and make based install.
+How to use this pip, mxdev, cookiecutter-zope-instance and make based install.

 ## Usage